ChrisDalmau/Brazilian-E-Commerce-Analytics-Dashboard-Olist-Dataset-/README.md

 Data Model with relationships across orders, sellers, products, payments, and reviews

 📂 Dataset Source
-Kaggle – Brazilian E-Commerce Public Dataset by Olist
+Kaggle – Brazilian E-Commerce Public Dataset by Olist (cleaned files are included in repository for you to use)

 📁 Files in This Repository
 FinalECommerceOlist.pbix: Main Power BI file with visuals and data model

-/screenshots/: Images of the dashboard for preview

-README.md: Project overview

 💡 About This Project
 This project demonstrates how to transform raw transactional data into an interactive analytics solution that supports data-driven business decisions.
 It highlights not only what happened, but also why it matters — whether it's identifying late delivery patterns, tracking product satisfaction, or understanding customer payment trends.